PM announces youth crime 'crackdown', says system needs 'shake-up'

 "This ‘social media amendment’ we’re introducing will apply to adults and young people and provide the courts with an additional consideration when sentencing, and it sends a strong signal that this behaviour is unacceptable," the PM said in a media release.

 The proposed change closely resembles a policy announced by Christopher Luxon two weeks ago.
-Speaking today, Hipkins said "we've been working on many of these proposals for some time."
+Speaking on Monday, Hipkins said "we've been working on many of these proposals for some time."

-The PM said the Government would also create a new offence for people who "commission or reward" kids to commit crimes — with a 10-year maximum prison term.
+The PM told media the Government would also create a new offence for people who "commission or reward" kids to commit crimes — with a 10-year maximum prison term.

+However, Hipkins was corrected by his office two hours later, which said the actual policy would instead only make the conditions an aggravating factor in sentencing.

 “Using a child to commit a crime is cowardly, exploitative and destroys lives, so the consequences must be serious," he said.